 The UK’s live music scene is a jewel on the international stage.
 We boast world-class performance spaces, culture-defining festivals, and our passionate, creative workforce builds global superstars that are the pride of the country.

-The measures introduced by Government to date have been warmly welcomed by the sector, but the live music industry will be in crisis long after most other sectors return to normal.
-To survive, the sector is calling for:
+The measures introduced by the Government throughout the pandemic have been warmly welcomed by the sector, but due to the depth of damage done to the industry and the spiralling costs across the supply chain, we will be in crisis long after most other sectors return to normal.

 For further information about the impact of Covid-19 on the live music business, see our research and publications page.

 You can find updated Working Safely government guidance here